Here's pro streamer Sonja Reid's setup — and how it can boost your WFH game | CNN Underscored

 - Co-hosts “Good Game Nice Try,” a weekly gaming podcast that’s part of Conan O’Brien’s Team Coco network.

-- Holds a 2017 Guiness World Record for “Most Followed Female on Twitch.”
+- Holds a 2017 Guinness World Record for “Most Followed Female on Twitch.”

 - Part of the Forbes 2016 “30 Under 30” list.